keyshade-xyz/keyshade/docs/contributing-to-keyshade/setting-things-up.md

 ## Node Version

-Keyshade works with LTS NodeJS versions.
-At the time of writing this document, v22.20.0 is the LTS version.
-In order to install it, head over [here](https://nodejs.org/en/download) and get Node installed.
+Keyshade works with any active Long-Term Support (LTS) version of Node.js.
+You can download the current LTS version from the [official Node.js website](https://nodejs.org/en/download).

 ## Setting up `pnpm`